Akshit8/my-docker/README.md

 - **Chroots** - it control root filesystem for each process.
 - **Cgroups** - what an isloted process can use as resource from host machine is enforced by cgroups.

+## A bit about Namespaces
+Namespaces provide the isolation needed to run multiple containers on one machine while giving each what appears like it’s own environment.
+We have following 6 namespaces thus providing different level and kind of isolation.
+- Unix Timesharing System
+- Process IDs
+- Mounts
+- Networks
+- User IDs
+- InterProcess Communication

 ## Container v/s Host
 Enough with theory and definitions, now let's see how a container is different from host machine.<br><br>
 We'll create a ubuntu docker container passing `/bin/bash` as entrypoint.
 Use the following snippet.